Seminole Heights: Description

 Seminole Heights is known for its historic craftsman style bungalows from the early 20th century.
 Many buildings in the neighborhood existed in the early 1900s, including the Seminole Heights Methodist Church, Seminole Heights Elementary School, Broward Elementary, Hillsborough High School, and St. Paul Lutheran Church.
 The Seminole Heights Garden Center, a neighborhood park, is used for community events such as art festivals and picnics.
 Seminole Heights has the longest stretch of Riverfront parkland in the city of Tampa.
 Rivercrest, Epps, and several pocket parks provide access to the Hillsborough River.

 In recent years Seminole Heights has experienced rising property values and a decrease in crime.
 The area is popular among young professionals and their families who are seeking an alternative to master planned communities.
 The area contains two designated historical districts including Seminole Heights (local and national designation) and Hampton Terrace (national designation).
+Seminole Heights is considered gentrified, although it had a local status as an LGBT village.

 In 2003, Southeast Seminole Heights was named Best Neighborhood in America by Neighborhoods, USA (NUSA).

 In July 2009, This Old House magazine ranked Seminole Heights among the best places to buy an old house for: families, green thumbs, cottages and bungalows, single women homebuyers, porch sitters, walkers, and the south.
 Overall, Seminole Heights was in the top eight of editors picks.

 In 2014, Seminole Heights made international headlines when a "local naturalist" sent a picture of a two headed alligator to a local newspaper, which ran the image as its cover story.
 The alligator was allegedly captured by local trappers and taxidermied for display at Ella's Folkart Cafe.
 The authenticity of the creature has often come under question.
 Since the story in 2014, it has been the subject of art murals, flags, tee-shirts and other ephemera related to the neighborhood.

 In 2016, the creature made news again when the community art project, Urban Art Attack, funded the building of a two headed alligator statue on Nebraska Ave.